A Free Stochastic Partial Differential Equation: Applications

-\begin{remark} In \cite{S07}, Shlyakhtenko proved $\delta_{0}(X_1,...,X_N)\to N$ when $q\to0$, we can prove this value is identically equal to $N$ on a small neighborhood of 0.
+{\re Finally, if we assume $\pi(q,N)<1$, then there exists a non-commutative power series $\xi_j$ of radius $R=(1+\epsilon{\gre /2})\frac{2}{1-|q|}>||X_i||$ such that $\xi_j(X_1,...,X_N)$ are the conjugate variables of $X_1,...,X_N$.
+Moreover, there exits a self-ajoint potential $V$ which is also a non-commutative power series of radius $R$ such that its cyclic gradient is $D_iV=\xi_i$.} \end{theorem} \begin{remark} In \cite{S07}, Shlyakhtenko proved $\delta_{0}(X_1,...,X_N)\to N$ when $q\to0$, we can prove this value is identically equal to $N$ on a small neighborhood of 0.
 Actually, he proved $\delta_{0}(X_1,...,X_N)\geq N\left(1 - \frac{q^2N}{1-q^2N}\right)$ for $|q|<(4N^3+2)^{-1}$.
 Here the improvement in terms of value of $\delta_0$ mainly comes from using a better derivation in that respect (the free difference quotient).
 The improvement in terms of values of $q$ comes from the fact we only need a Lipschitz condition instead of a analyticity condition on the conjugate variable.
-However, in considering like us the free difference quotient and with a better estimate of the domain of analyticity, one would also get a range of order $|q|<1/CN$ in inverse of the number of generators (with a huger $C$ than ours, cf. Rmk \ref{qcmap}). {\red Note finally that corollary 2.11 in \cite{Shly03} implies $\delta^{*}(X_1,...,X_N)=N$ as soon as $I_q$ holds, thus e.g. assuming only $\rho(q,N)<1$.}
+However, in considering like us the free difference quotient and with a better estimate of the domain of analyticity, one would also get a range of order $|q|<1/CN$ in inverse of the number of generators (with a huger $C$ than ours, cf. Rmk \ref{qcmap}). {\red Note finally that corollary 2.11 in \cite{Shly03} implies $\delta^{*}(X_1,...,X_N)=N$ as soon as $I_q$ holds, thus e.g. assuming only $\rho(q,N)<1$.} \end{remark}